 Alcohol poisoning happens when people drink too much alcohol within a short period.
 It can lead to severe short- and long-term consequences and is potentially fatal.
-In fact, six people die every day in the United States because of alcohol poisoning.
+In fact, six people die every day in the U.S. because of alcohol poisoning.
 People who binge drink or others who drink large amounts of alcohol should be aware of the potential dangers and be prepared to seek emergency medical care if they notice any alcohol poisoning signs.

-When people drink, alcohol is metabolized by the liver.
+When people drink, the alcohol they consume is slowly metabolized by the liver.
 If someone drinks more than their liver can process, alcohol and toxins will build up in their bloodstream, eventually causing damage to organs such as the lungs and heart.
 High levels of alcohol can also prevent the brain from carrying out basic functions like breathing.
 If an alcohol overdose is suspected, people should seek medical help immediately to prevent dangerous long-term damage or death.

 What are the signs of alcohol poisoning?
 Early warning signs include: